The City Ground in Nottingham, home of Nottingham Forest FC

 The City Ground is the storied home of Nottingham Forest FC, a club that achieved the remarkable feat of winning back-to-back European Cups under the legendary Brian Clough.
 With a capacity of 30,445, this riverside stadium on the banks of the River Trent has witnessed some of English football's most extraordinary moments since opening in 1898.
 The ground combines historic character with modern development, most notably the impressive Peter Taylor Stand, whilst retaining the atmospheric quality that made Forest a force in European football.

 Located in West Bridgford, just across the River Trent from Nottingham city centre, the City Ground sits remarkably close to Notts County's Meadow Lane - making them the closest professional football grounds in England.
 The stadium's picturesque riverside setting offers a unique matchday experience, with fans crossing Trent Bridge to reach the ground.
 Whether witnessing Forest's return to Premier League football or exploring the history of Clough's remarkable achievements, the City Ground offers an authentic English football experience comparable to historic venues like Anfield and Villa Park.
+Sitting alongside other Premier League grounds such as Villa Park and King Power Stadium.

 Key Features